+- Key Examinations

+- Thyroid (often covered in O&PC)

 - Key Pathologies

 - Diabetes

 - Metabolic syndrome

 - Hyperthyroidism and

 - hypothyroidism

 SH GROUP PROJECT

 In SH, the group project requires students to select and analyse a health problem specific to a focus population with reference to a theoretical framework and how this problem is or can be addressed.
 Assessment methods include a presentation and a final report.
 A list of health problem and population groups will be available for you to choose from: